 University Graduate Fellowships

 University Graduate Fellowships are one-year awards that provide competitive recruiting supplements for outstanding new doctoral students.
-Fellowships are funded by a combination of funds from the Office of the Provost and the Office of the Vice Chancellor for Research.
+Fellowships are funded by the Office of the Provost.
 Prospective students cannot apply directly for these fellowships, but are nominated by their respective graduate programs.

-Each doctoral program has been allocated three $4,000 Fellowships to be used to help in recruiting efforts.
+Each doctoral program has been allocated five $4,000 Fellowships to be used to help in recruiting efforts.

 The $4,000 supplement must be used to recruit a new doctoral student who will enroll beginning in the upcoming academic year.
 These awards must be used a supplement to a standard departmental/program Teaching Assistantship, Research Assistantship, or Fellowship/Traineeship.